changesets/changesets/.changeset/silent-ants-smell.md

 author: @Andarist
 author: @BPScott

-Fixed the issue that caused transitive dependents of dev dependents to be bumped when a package got bumped.
+Fixed the issue that caused transitive dependents of dev dependents to be bumped when a package got bumped and when using `___experimentalUnsafeOptions_WILL_CHANGE_IN_PATCH.updateInternalDependents: "always"`.
 To illustrate this with an example:

 ```
 pkg-a - version: 1.0.0